moyarich/pointer-bubble/docs/README-dev.md

 Only the library's intended distribution files, README, and package metadata are included in its npm archive.

-## Release Scripts

-The repository also provides higher-level release commands.

 ### Release check

 ```sh